 It is possible to deduct various income-related expenses, as long as they are properly documented and haven’t already been reimbursed by your employer.
-These deductions are usually capped at 1.000 euros per year.
 This includes expenses incurred in the following circumstances:

 - Moving house for professional reasons, such as relocating to Germany

 - Travelling or commuting to and from work